nickthorpe71/grokking-simplicity-summary/README.md

 **Why is immutability important?**

-Mutation can cause a multitude of issues, lets use mutating an array as an exmaple.
+Mutation can cause a multitude of issues, let's use mutating an array as an example.

-Often in Javascript we often use the built in *push* array method to add an element to an array which is a mutation.
+Often in Javascript, we use the built-in *push* array method to add an element to an array which is a mutation.

 ```js
 let myArray = [1,2,3,4];